Designated Specialist Provision

 Admissions will not be decided by the school.
 Children requiring a place will have to do so through SES admissions route and through their EHCP meetings.
 Children who gain a place will mostly be from Leicester City or Leicestershire.

-The DSP is unable to cater for children with complex physical and medical needs.
+The DSP is unable to cater for children with complex sensory, physical and medical needs.

 Provision and Facilities